Koushikmani/sofar/README.md

 # SOFAR_ASSIGNMENT-4  GROUP-25

 ## Multi-floor navigation with ROS2, by using the Nav2 package.
-### Developed by Koushikmani Maskalmatti Lakshman and Santhosh Sadhanandham under the guidance of professors  Simone Macciò.
+### Developed by Koushikmani Maskalmatti Lakshman and Santhosh Sadhanandham under the guidance of professor Simone Macciò.
 The idea of this assignment is to construct in simulation a multi-floor environment, where each floor has a different map layout.
 The robot knows a priori the individual maps of each floor but needs some sort of state machine mechanism to dynamically